Housing in New Zealand

 Wherever you look, housing is becoming a global issue.
 This is because the world’s population is expanding faster than the supply of global housing can keep up.

 Sydney, London and Auckland in particular have seen rapid price growth in the last five years.
-There is some method to the madness, however – and we’re going to take you through the ins-and-outs of housing in this article.
+There is some method to the madness, however – and we’re going to take you through the ins-and-outs of housing in New Zealand in this article.

 Buying or Renting – Whose Market is This?

 There’s an endless debate as to whether it’s more economically sensible to buy or rent.
 The answer is that it depends on what you want.

 Renting is great – you have very little commitment (most leases are either for 12 months or are periodic until either the renter or landlord gives the other sufficient notice).
 You’re not responsible for general repairs – so if the hot water cylinder bursts, the landlord is responsible for fixing it.

 The downside of renting is that you lose stability.
 You can be asked to leave at any time.
 This means that renting is less suitable for those with families or substantial possessions.
 Furthermore, as house prices rise, your rent will start to increase.
 In New Zealand, for example, rents have increased by 30%

 On the other hand, buying is great too.
 You’re responsible for insurance, repairs and maintenance of the premises.
 You also benefit directly from any price increases and added value through renovations.
 You can’t be kicked out by a landlord either – so you have a lot of stability.
 Be careful though, there’s a high buy-in.
 According to Demographia, house prices in Sydney, Auckland and London are the 2nd, 4th and 12th most expensive, respectively (relative to earnings) in the world.

 Mortgages – Getting Tougher?